 Housing costs in Oxnard are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

 Because occupations involving physical labor dominate the local economy, Oxnard is generally considered to be a blue-collar town.
-36.66% of the Oxnard workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Oxnard is a city of sales and office workers, service providers, and farmers, fishers, or foresters.
-There are especially a lot of people living in Oxnard who work in office and administrative support (12.73%), farm management occupations (12.70%), and sales jobs (10.73%).
+37.03% of the Oxnard workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Oxnard is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Oxnard who work in farm management occupations (12.85%), office and administrative support (12.78%), and sales jobs (10.15%).

 Oxnard is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The percentage of adults in Oxnard with college degrees is slightly lower than the national average of 21.84% for all communities.
-15.89% of adults in Oxnard have a bachelor's degree or advanced degree.
+The citizens of Oxnard are slightly less educated than the national average of 21.84% for the average city or town: 16.18% of adults in Oxnard have a bachelor's degree or advanced degree

-Oxnard is a very ethnically-diverse city.
+Oxnard is an extremely ethnically-diverse city.
 The people who call Oxnard home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Oxnard, accounting for 74.24% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Oxnard residents report their race to be White, followed by Asian.
-Oxnard also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 74.39% of the city’s residents.
 Important ancestries of people in Oxnard include Irish, English, Italian, and French .

 The most common language spoken in Oxnard is Spanish.
 Other important languages spoken here include English and Tagalog.